โ† Animation Glossary

 Please note that Tweening is not directly applicable to Brush Ninja.

 One of the significant advantages of Tweening is that it allows animators to create complex animations with fewer keyframes.
-In traditional frame-by-frame animation, each frame needs to be drawn manually, which can take a lot of time and resources.
+In traditional frame-by-frame animation, each frame needs to be drawn manually (this is the method Brush Ninja animation maker uses).
 However, with Tweening, the computer generates most of the frames automatically by interpolating between the two keyframes.
 This not only saves time but also makes it easier to make changes to an animation during the editing process.

 There are several types of Tweening that animators use to create different types of movements.
 One such type is linear Tweening, where the computer generates frames by evenly spacing them between two keyframes.
 This creates a simple, straight-line motion that is useful for basic animations such as moving objects from one point to another.